vergissberlin/CKEditor-Plugin/README.md

 `grunt lint`
 Runs all source files though various JS linters.

-`grunt watch`
+`grunt dev`
-Watches for source code changes and triggers rebuilds and linting.
+For development.
+Watches for source code changes and triggers rebuilds and linting an reload the connected browsers.

 `grunt --help`
 Displays the various build tasks.